david-blanchard/les-prix-bas/README.md

 ✔️ product pantalon is created without image
 ✔️ product pantalon without image is deleted
 ✔️ product pantalon is created with images
-✔️ product pantalon with images is deleted
+✔️ product pantalon with images is deleted in cascade

 PASS  Tests\Feature\RouteTest
-✔️ mode femme page
+✔️ mode femme page is found
-✔️ mode femme page with valid slug veste one of three ✔️ mode femme page with valid slug robe two of three ✔️ mode femme page with valid slug maille three of three ✔️ mode femme page with invalid slug pantalon
-✔️ admin ui redirect to login as guest
+✔️ mode femme page with valid slug veste is found 1 of 3 ✔️ mode femme page with valid slug robe is found 2 of 3 ✔️ mode femme page with valid slug maille is found 3 of 3 ✔️ mode femme page with invalid slug pantalon is 404 ✔️ admin ui redirect to login as guest
-✔️ admin ui request as admin
+✔️ admin ui request as admin is valid
-✔️ admin ui edit product one
+✔️ admin ui edit product one is valid

 PASS  Tests\Feature\UserModelTest
-✔️ registration is valid
+✔️ registration with email is valid
-✔️ registration is invalid
+✔️ registration without email is invalid

 Tests:  20 passed
-Time:   1.50s
+Time:   1.21s
 ```

 ## 3 - Mode developer